 Record every single step you normally take for nail trimming, (or whatever situation your dog has problems with).
 Your list may look something like this:

 a.)
-Set the nail clippers on coffee table
+Set the nail clippers on the coffee table

 b.)
 Grab dog

 c.)
 Drag dog to coffee table; keep stranglehold of dog’s collar

 d.)
 Grip dog in unbreakable headlock

 e.)
 Pick up clippers

 f.)
 Pick up dog’s right front paw with the left hand while maintaining headlock